Collecting Evidence for Long Island Car Accident Litigation

 Process of Gathering Evidence

 Before filing a claim, it is essential that an attorney obtains the police reports.
 New York consists of Nassau County, Suffolk County, and New York City, which consists of five boroughs: Manhattan, Brooklyn, Bronx, Staten Island, and Queens.
-Each of those jurisdictions has their own police force so it is important to make sure to get the right police report and corresponding investigation reports.
+Each of those jurisdictions has its own police force so it is important to make sure to get the right police report and corresponding investigation reports.

 New York State Police cover certain highways, as well.
 It is very important for attorneys to get that police report because it could be very helpful in evaluating a case.
 Photographs are essential.
 In today’s world, taking a photograph is easy.
 Photographs of the cars involved, the street locations, and even the injuries help attorneys evaluate and understand the case.
 Most attorneys send out the appropriate requests and letters to obtain all of the information and evidence needed.